12 STEP INTENSIVE PROGRAM

 12-Step Intensive Program

 Makana Path isn’t like traditional treatment centers.
-Although our program is primarily driven by clinical types of therapy, you or your loved one does have the opportunity to participate in 12-Step education as a part of our 12-Step Intensive program.
+Although our program is primarily driven by clinical types of therapy, you or your loved one does have the opportunity to participate in 12-Step education as a part of our 12-Step intensive program.

-As a part of the BRC Recovery Family of Program’s, Makana Path is a proponent of the program, but we recognize that it does not resonate with everyone.
-To make the 12-Step Intensive a more individualized program, we incorporate a few key features:
+As a part of the BRC Recovery family of programs, Makana Path is a proponent of the program, but we recognize that it does not resonate with everyone.
+To make the 12-Step intensive program more individualized, we incorporate a few key features:

-- Practical educational sessions to teach you or your loved one how to incorporate the 12-Step principles into their daily lives.
+- Practical educational sessions to teach you or your loved one how to incorporate the 12-Step principles into your daily lives.

-- The 12-Step Intensive is designed to build upon progress made in clinical therapy sessions.
+- The 12-Step intensive program is designed to build upon the progress made in clinical therapy sessions.

-- We apply 12-Step teachings in ways all clients can relate to and derive meaning from, regardless of spiritual beliefs and background.
+- We apply 12-Step teachings in ways that you or your loved one can relate to and derive meaning from.
+These teachings are regardless of your spiritual beliefs and background.

 HEALING THROUGH EACH STEP

-While participating in the Intensive Healing Program at Makana Path, clients spend time getting acclimated with the 12-Step program.
-Working through the Steps at a gradual pace will help you or your loved one establish a strong foundation.
+While participating in the intensive healing program at Makana Path, you will spend time getting acclimated to the 12-Step program.
+Working through the steps at a gradual pace will help you or your loved one establish a strong foundation.
 The foundation that is built will encourage you to continue on to the next phase of treatment.
 Your treatment plan may include participating in more in-depth 12-Step programming.

 Many members of our staff have personally worked through the 12-Step program themselves.
-This personal experience approach allows us to offer a unique, first-hand perspective other treatment centers can’t.
-This Intensive is essentially a crash course in 12-Step education, designed to complement the other therapies we offer.
-We know that when the 12-Step program is a part of a holistic approach that includes more structured, traditional treatment, it leads to better recovery outcomes.
+This personal experience approach allows us to offer a unique, first-hand perspective that other treatment centers may not have.
+The intensive program is essentially a crash course in 12-Step education.
+It is designed to complement the other therapies that we offer at Makana Path.

 Recover With Us